Water Main Flushing

 - Do: watch for City signage on your street as that will indicate flushing is taking place in your immediate area.
 The procedure takes 30 minutes to 1 hour for each street.

-If you experience a drop in water pressure or loss of water for more than three hours, please call the City of White Rock’s Operations Department at 604-541-2181.
+If you experience a drop in water pressure or loss of water for more than three hours, please call the Engineering & Operations Department at 604-541-2181.

-- Catch some water in a light coloured cup or container to see if it is clear.
+- Collect water in a clear cup or container to see if it is clear.
 You can use your water if it is clear.

 - Do not choose a tap that has a water filter connected to it; otherwise, the sediment may clog your filter.